 Some of the most common ATM networks include Allpoint, MoneyPass, and CO-OP.
 Allpoint, for example, has 55,000 ATMs not only in the U.S. but also in Canada, Puerto Rico, the U.K., Australia, and Mexico.

-So you can enjoy fee-free cash in some popular international destinations as long as your bank participates.
+So you can enjoy fee-free cash in some popular international destinations as long as your bank or credit union participates.
 MoneyPass is only found in the U.S. and Puerto Rico, but is found in many convenient locations, including WalMart.

 CO-OP is a similar service that focuses on credit union members.
 With more than 30,000 ATMs and 5,000 shared branches throughout the nation, participating credit union members can gain easy access to fee-free money just about wherever they are.

 Ask the bank with your checking account if they participate in any of these ATM networks.
-If they don’t and you frequently use ATMs, it might be time to find a new financial institution.
+If they don’t and you frequently use ATMs, it might be time to find a new one.

 Look for a Bank that Reimburses ATM Fees